-- Hostile contacts are coloured red.
+- · Hostile contacts are coloured red.

-- Neutral contacts are coloured orange.
+- · Neutral contacts are coloured orange.

-- Allied contacts are coloured green.
+- · Allied contacts are coloured green.

-- Wingmen contacts are coloured cyan.

-- Wing hostile contacts are coloured purple.

 - Contacts representing structures and anomalies are coloured white.

 - A contact that flashes white signifies that it is currently attacking your vessel.

 11. SENSOR SCALE

 This indicator represents the scale of the sensor disc.
 When the marker is to the far left, the scale of the sensor is at its smallest.
 When the marker is to the far right, the scale of the sensor is at its maximum.
 A small sensor scale is useful when contacts are very close.
 A large sensor scale is useful when contacts are very far away.